batect/batect/docs/content/tools/Gradle.md

 You can see an example of configuring and using Java and Gradle with batect in the [Java sample project](https://github.com/batect/batect-sample-java).

+The [Java bundle](https://github.com/batect/java-bundle) provides a container with all of these options pre-configured.

 ## Example configuration

 ```yaml